Tuesday, May 31, 2011

 I wish I remembered what went into it but it was some combination of coriander, cumin, allspice, salt, pepper, garlic, cinnamon, and nutmeg that I had run through a coffee grinder.
 Those are at least the ingredients that I recall.
 Adding these obviously changes the flavor of the dish a lot and makes it taste more Moroccan in flavor, but using the thyme and rosemary as stand alone spices is great, also!

 Now you'll need the large stockpot.
 You will want to cover the lamb shanks with liquid and since they are so long, cooking 4 requires a tall pot.
 You could probably get away with a 4-qt saucepan if cooking 2 shanks, but remember that not only must you be able to jam them in, but you will also need to cover them with a lid.
 I had no rulers lying around, so the most standard unit of measure I could come up with is that I used a stockpot at least 1.5 McDonald's Apple Pies tall.
+Throw the lamb in the pot and pour the tomato mixture over it.
+The shanks will be sticking out of the liquid.

 Cover the shanks with water, about 3 cups.
 Throw in your thyme and rosemary.